Gal-Keshet/EpiTyping/README.md

 ### Advanced parameters (Use with caution. see note on advanced parameters for installation)

---common_adapters: Full path to a fastq file containing ilumina adapter sequences to be used with the Trimmomatic software.
+--common_adapters: Full path to a fasta file containing ilumina adapter sequences to be used with the Trimmomatic software.
 We provide such file in the genome_files directory (default: $projectDir/genome_files/CommonAdapters.fa).

 --index: Full path to the human STAR index folder (default: $projectDir/genome_files/star_index)